devzendo/transputer-emulator/README.md

   platforms.
 * Bugfix: A loaded ROM's memory is now initialised/destroyed correctly.
 * Add tserve.{sh,ps1} script to run temulate and iserver to run a program together.
+* Add emuserver that runs a linked emulator and iserver in a single process.

 ## 0.0.1 First Release
 * Versioning and build now controlled by Maven and CMake.